umarl/wasp-server/README.md

 ## How can this help me?

-If you are working with websockets/json and the messages have an identifier for what type of data they contain, it will make handling messages just as like using regular signals.
+If you are working with websockets/json and the messages have an identifier for what type of data they contain, it will make handling messages just like using regular signals.
 You chose a port, tell the name of the type field and then add a listener for each type.

 If you're going to exchange lots of binary messages, messages that are not valid jsons, or if they don't have a common identifier, this addon won't help you very much.